janhoo/gcm/README.md

 # gcm - use GRASS colormaps in R

+This R package makes it easy to use GRASS's raster colormaps and colormaps build according to GRASS rules (see [r.colors](http://grass.osgeo.org/grass64/manuals/r.colors.html)) when plotting raster maps with the raster package.

 [The R Project for Statistical Computing](www.r-project.org/) is a free software environment for statistical computing and graphics.

 [raster](cran.r-project.org/web/packages/raster/‎) is a R package for Geographic data analysis and modeling.

 [GRASS GIS](http://grass.osgeo.org/) is a free and open source Geographic Information System (GIS) software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.

-This R package makes it easy to use GRASS's raster colormaps and colormaps build according to GRASS rules when plotting raster maps with the raster package. [r.colors](http://grass.osgeo.org/grass64/manuals/r.colors.html).

 ----